AlanLeverenz/Final-Project/README.md

 ![](client/src/assets/images/navbar.png)

 The Navbar enables the user to Signup or Login to begin searching, view saved articles or queries.
+After being authenticated, the user is routed to the Search page.

 ### Searching